alexbelgium/hassio-addons/birdnet-pi/README.md

 - Using Portainer addon, go in the hassio_audio container, and modify the file /etc/pulse/system.pa to add the line `load-module module-echo-cancel`
 - Go in the Terminal addon, and type `ha audio restart`
 - Select the echo cancelled device as input device in the addon options

+### High pass

+Should be avoided as the model uses the whole 0-15khz range

 ## Common issues